rob101935/NextWordPred/README.md

 Testing using Pytest using the test files in the tests subdirectory:
 To test from the root directory of the project run `pytest tests\`

+## Issues shortcomings
+It is pretty obvious from the exploration that the model mainly performs well on simple common words such as the, a, you, etc. and does not do as well with nouns outside of pronouns and adjectives.
+It is also limited to the vocabulary of the test set and does not deal with casing or punctuation suggestions.
+For a single suggestion (rather than suggestion of 5 next possible words), the model is not very good, getting an accuracy of only 10% which is mainly common words in all sentences in the training data.
+This could possibly be overcome by using transfer learning from language models such as transformers that were trained on large internet corpuses.

 ## follow up with transformers